onprem/entity-store-loadtest/README.md

 Targets:
   help        Display this help
-  start       Start US and related services for benchmarking stop        Stop the services without re-setting container state logs        Tail logs for all services running clean       Stop services and clean up container state bench       Run benchmarking script using k6
+  start       Start US and related services for benchmarking bench       Run benchmarking script using k6 container image stop        Stop the services without re-setting container state logs        Tail logs for all services running clean       Stop services and clean up container state bench-local  Run benchmarking script using locally installed k6
 ```

 ### Benchmark

-> NOTE: k6 needs to be installed and available in $PATH to run benchmark.
+#### Quickstart

+- Make sure you have docker and docker-compose installed and running.
+- Run `make start` to start required services.
+- Run `make bench` to run the load test.
+This doesn't require k6 to be installed
+  locally as it uses the grafana/k6 container image.
+- View the results in the terminal output or visit [http://localhost:3000](http://localhost:3000)
+  to explore the metrics in Grafana.

+#### Notes

 Running `make bench` starts the benchmark using k6, the results are shown on the
 terminal as well as pushed as timeseries to a Prometheus server.

 A Grafana instance can be accessed on [http://localhost:3000](http://localhost:3000).
 There is a dashboard available to visualise the test results.

+You can customize some properties of the load test by changing the config in `k6/config.js`.
+The test duration is controlled by changing the duration for various stages in the scenarios.